-- 3.1.2 Through culturally appropriate engagement with the Indigenous Peoples identified in 3.1.1, the following are documented and/or mapped: - 1) Their legal and customary rights of tenure; - 2) Their legal and customary access to, and use rights, of the forest resources and ecosystem services, - 3) Their legal and customary rights and obligations that apply; - 4) The evidence supporting these rights and obligations; - 5) Areas where rights are contested between Indigenous Peoples, governments and/or others; - 6) Summary of the means by which the legal and customary rights and contested rights, are addressed by The Organization; and - 7) The aspirations and goals of Indigenous Peoples related to management activities, Intact Forest Landscapes and Indigenous cultural landscapes. - NTFP 3.1.2 Through culturally appropriate engagement with the Indigenous Peoples identified in 3.1.1, the following issues are documented and/or mapped: - 1) Their legal and customary rights of tenure; - 2) Their legal and customary access to, and use rights, of the forest resources, non-timber forest products and ecosystem services; - 3) Their legal and customary rights and obligations that apply; - 4) The evidence supporting these rights and obligations; - 5) Areas where rights are contested between Indigenous Peoples, governments and/or others; - 6) Summary of the means by which the legal and customary rights and contested rights, are addressed by The Organization; - 7) The aspirations and goals of Indigenous Peoples related to management activities. - 3.2 The Organization shall recognize and uphold the legal and customary rights of Indigenous Peoples to maintain control over management activities within or related to the Management Unit to the extent necessary to protect their rights, resources and lands and territories.
+- 3.1.2 Through culturally appropriate engagement with the self-identifying Indigenous Peoples identified in 3.1.1, the following are documented and/or mapped: - 1) Their legal and customary rights of tenure; - 2) Their legal and customary access to, and use rights, of the forest resources and ecosystem services, - 3) Their legal and customary rights and obligations that apply; - 4) The evidence supporting these rights and obligations; - 5) Areas where rights are contested between Indigenous Peoples, governments and/or others; - 6) Summary of the means by which the legal and customary rights and contested rights, are addressed by The Organization; - 7) The aspirations and goals of Indigenous Peoples related to management activities and Indigenous cultural landscapes; and - 8) The elected community representative/s appointed to act as a bridge point for all communications with the Organization. - 3.2 The Organization shall recognize and uphold the legal and customary rights of Indigenous Peoples to maintain control over management activities within or related to the Management Unit to the extent necessary to protect their rights, resources and lands and territories.
 Delegation by Indigenous Peoples of control over management activities to third parties requires Free, Prior and Informed Consent.

-Standard Developers shall consider the applicability of active engagement and co-management at the national and sub-national level (Indicator 3.2.1 and 3.2.4).
+Standard Developers shall consider the applicability of active engagement^{} and co-management at the national and sub-national level (Indicator^{} 3.2.1 and 3.2.4).